National Archives Preservation Facility

 The collection contains significant Australian Government records, reflecting our history and identity.
 Our purpose is to preserve, store and make accessible this information for the benefit of all Australians.

-The NAPF's passive, green design will minimise energy use, greenhouse gas emissions and its environmental footprint.
+The NAPF's passive, green design minimises energy use, greenhouse gas emissions and its environmental footprint.

 The Archives and DOMA Group have formed a partnership that includes a 30-year lease of the building.

-The Archives has recently completed an upgrade of its Chester Hill repository – the largest of the Archives' storage facilities, including a large proportion of the audio-visual collection.
+In 2015, the Archives upgraded its Chester Hill repository – the largest of the Archives' storage facilities, including a large proportion of the audiovisual collection.

 Phase 3 will allow the Archives to accept records until 2031.
 The project will involve refurbishing an existing building in the ACT to help accommodate some of the nearly 254 shelf kilometres of paper records that government agencies will transfer into our custody.
 Phase 3 is subject to further approval processes.